mojochao/configaro/README.md

 --------------------

 I have zero interest in supporting Python 2 at this point.
 If you are still using Python 2 then move along -- there's nothing to see here.
-Fork it if you like and submit a pull request.

 Installation
 ------------